-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

-- 1 medium onion, chopped
+- 1 medium onion, chopped (8 ounces; 227 grams)

 - 4 cloves garlic, finely chopped

-- 15½ ounces cannelini beans (canned, drained)
+- 15½ ounces cannelini beans (439 grams; canned, drained)

-- 3 c chicken bone broth
+- 3 cups low sodium broth Vegetable broth or chicken bone broth

-- 14 ounces coconut milk (full fat)
+- 13½ ounces coconut milk (400 mL; full fat)

 - Add the cauliflower and white beans to the pot.
 Cook them for an additional 5 minutes to soften them.
 Again, you do not want the ingredients to brown, so make sure to keep them moving around.

-- Add the chicken broth and milk to the pot.
+- Add the broth and coconut milk to the pot.
 Bring it to a simmer and then turn the heat down to medium-low.
 Let the soup cook for 20 minutes until the vegetables get very tender.
 Stir the soup occasionally while it cooks.

 - Puree the soup in a food processor or with an immersion blender until very smooth.
 Add any toppings you wish right before serving.